FacebookTwitterEmailLinkedInTeamsWhatsApp

 Check out this post to learn how to create a Group Calendar in Outlook.

-Group calendars are great for teams where all members need to collaborate on scheduling and events.
+Group calendars are great for teams where all members must collaborate on scheduling and events.
 Shared calendars are Ideal for scenarios where only a selected group of individuals needs access.

 The Bottomline